Star Wolf (novel series)

-The Star Wolf is a series of science fiction novels by American writer David Gerrold, centered on the star ship Star Wolf and its crew.
+The Star Wolf series is a series of science fiction novels by American writer David Gerrold, centred on the starship Star Wolf and its crew.
 The Star Wolf is a "Liberty Ship", officially designated the LS-1187.
 Plagued by misfortune throughout the series, without any confirmed kills to its credit, it was denied a name by Command.

 Antagonists

 The main antagonists are the members of the Morthan Solidarity, originally a group of genetically improved humans.

 "Voyage..." explains that while a rational mind would have tried to improve rationality in genetic modifications, humans improved self-preservation and physical attributes.
 Sociologically, they were educated not to be a subspecies, but a superspecies of humanity.
-Their name is a neologism from "more-than".
-1,500 years prior to "Voyage of the Star Wolf", the most aggressive and highly evolved Morthans broke away from the human sphere and invented a highly ritualised culture far from human-inhabited space, genetically improving every generation in comparison to the last.
+Their name is a neologism for "more than".
+1,500 years before "Voyage of the Star Wolf", the most aggressive and highly evolved Morthans broke away from the human sphere and invented a highly ritualised culture far from human-inhabited space, genetically improving every generation in comparison to the last.
 It is rumoured in "Voyage..." that reproduction is exclusively through artificial wombs; as the Morthans are said to waste nothing and allocate resources to maximum effect, it is speculated that Morthans would consider it wasteful to breed a woman when for the same investment, they could also get a full warrior.

 A full-blown war erupts in the course of "Voyage of the Star Wolf", as the Morthan Solidarity starts an offensive against the Terran Alliance.

-Tie-in to other books by Gerrold

-The central computer of every Liberty ship is a H.A.R.L.I.E. sentient computer as described in When HARLIE Was One.

-The Chtorrans from The War Against the Chtorr are mentioned at least once in "Voyage of the Star Wolf", possibly setting it into a "space age"-future some 2,000 years after the war against the Chtorr.

-A Tribble is mentioned as a source of a "fluctuator" malfunction and it is stated that in Med, the medic has a cage full of them.